blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/deployment.md

 This is the default mode, and the simplest to use.

-### Using container mode in a container orchestration platform such as Kubernetes, OpenShift, and others
+### Using container mode with Docker or a container orchestration platform such as Kubernetes, OpenShift, and others

 In this scenario, ${solution_name} is a toolkit consisting of a command line utility that you run in one container, plus three container-based services which you must start.
 These four containers must: